nafergo/nafergo.github.io/_posts/2017-6-16-cabin-river.md

 ![cabin]({{ site.baseurl }}/images/tumblr_orgeou5juX1r702mno1_1280.jpg)

-Exterior shot for testing denoise in #b3d.
-Just render, no post.
+Exterior shot for testing denoise in Blender.
 The building is the WikiHouse Studio.

-And this view will updated in the future ;)
+This is just raw render, no post.
+And I hope to finish this view in the future ;)